General-relativistic and non-ideal radiative cooling in neutron star magnetospheres: Synchrotron-induced coherent emission in realistic magnetospheric configurations

 \subsection{Ring distributions in dipolar magnetic fields}

 Ring momentum distributions are characterized by their radius \citep{pablorings2024}, which determines where in phase space the bunching occurs.
-This quantity is defined as the value of the perpendicular momentum such that the perpendicular MDF, $f_\perp(p_\perp,t) = \int_{-\infty}^{+\infty} f(p_\parallel,p_\perp,t) dp_\parallel$, is maximum, at every instant $t$.
+The ring radius $p_R(t)$ is defined as the value of the perpendicular momentum such that the perpendicular MDF, $f_\perp(p_\perp,t) = \int_{-\infty}^{+\infty} f(p_\parallel,p_\perp,t) dp_\parallel$, is maximum at every instant $t$, i.e., $\frac{\partial f_\perp}{\partial p_\perp}\bigr\rvert_{p_R} = 0$.
 Since spiral momentum distributions are no longer gyrotropic, their radius is no longer a well-defined property; thus, we generalize the properties of radiatively cooled plasma momentum distributions, previously studied in a uniform magnetic field, to more realistic cases.